AdobeDocs/target.pt-BR/help/r-release-notes/target-release-notes.md

 ## Anúncios

+**: 1 de julho de 21 19**: [!UICONTROL As Permissões empresariais] permitem [!DNL Target] que os clientes usem uma única organização, mas dividam-a em espaços de trabalho para equipes ou fluxos de trabalho diferentes.

-Enterprise Permissions allows [!DNL Target] customers to use a single organization, but divide it into workspaces for their different teams or workflows.
-Isso facilita o dimensionamento eficaz de seu programa de otimização em equipes.
-Although the feature was available in the [!DNL Target] UI, the Admin APIs lacked the corresponding support until earlier this year.
+The [!UICONTROL Enterprise Permissions] feature facilitates effective scaling of optimization programs across teams.
+Although the feature was available in the [!DNL Target] UI, the Admin APIs lacked the corresponding support until earlier in 2019.
 In the [!DNL Target] February 2019 release, Adobe updated the Admin APIs so that you can use the integration account to access all workspaces created in your organization.
-So, while earlier, Admin APIs were restricted to just the default workspace, the February update granted access to all workspaces with [!UICONTROL Approver] access.
+So, while earlier, Admin APIs were restricted to just the default workspace, the February 2019 update granted access to all workspaces with [!UICONTROL Approver] access.

-With the upcoming [!DNL Target] September 2019 release, Target Enterprise Permissions will provide customers with the following access controls:
+With the upcoming [!DNL Target] September 2019 release, [!DNL Target] [!UICONTROL Enterprise Permissions] will provide customers with the following access controls:

 * É possível escolher as áreas de trabalho para as quais a integração pode ser aplicada
 * You can apply a role to the Adobe I/O integration: [!UICONTROL Approver], [!UICONTROL Editor], or [!UICONTROL Observer].

-Esta atualização oferecerá suporte para os seguintes casos de uso:

-* Grant the Adobe I/O integration access to all workspaces with the [!UICONTROL Observer] role for reporting purposes with no rights to create or edit resources.
-* Conceda à integração da Adobe I/O o acesso para selecionar espaços de trabalho com a função apropriada para permitir que uma equipe central faça alterações orientadas por API em apenas algumas áreas de trabalho.
-* Cada equipe proprietária de sua área de trabalho decide ter sua própria integração sempre que a equipe estiver pronta para explorar apis e escolher a função de acordo.
-* Misture e corresponda a qualquer cenário acima.

 **Ação necessária**: Os clientes que atualmente utilizam apis para operações CRUD em recursos (atividades, públicos, ofertas e relatórios) precisam conceder acesso de integração existente à Adobe I/O a todas as áreas de trabalho com a função desejada de acordo com o caso de uso.
-You can do so by selecting each [!DNL Target] [!UICONTROL Product Profile] in the [!DNL Adobe Admin Console] and adding the integration(s) in the [!UICONTROL Integration] tab.
-Prior to the September release, all integrations operated using [!UICONTROL Approver] access, irrespective of choice made in the [!UICONTROL Product Role] drop-down list.
+Prior to the September release, all integrations operated using [!UICONTROL Approver] access, regardless of choice made from the [!UICONTROL Product Role] drop-down list.
 Agora você pode escolher a função desejada.

-This action *must* be performed before September 4, 2019 to not face any disruption on your end.
-If this action is not performed, after the [!DNL Target] September release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
-Não há nenhuma reação negativa à configuração de integrações antecipadamente, conforme as diretrizes acima.
+This action should be performed before **September 4, 2019** to not face any disruption on your end.
+If this action is not performed, after the [!DNL Target] September 2019 release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
+Não há nenhuma reação negativa à configuração de integrações antecipadamente.
 Quanto mais cedo você efetuar essa alteração, melhor.
 Pouco tempo é necessário para configurar isso, dependendo do número de espaços de trabalho em sua organização.
 Esse processo utiliza apenas alguns cliques para adicionar uma integração existente em espaços de trabalho com a função desejada.

+For step-by-step instructions, see [Grant Adobe I/O integrations access to workspaces and assign roles](/help/administrating-target/c-user-management/property-channel/configure-adobe-io-integration.md).

 ## Target Standard/Premium 19.8.1 (20 de agosto de 2019) {#tgt-19-8-1}